Lake Van Ferry

 The Lake Van Ferry (Van Gölü Feribotu) is a passenger and train ferry service operated by the Turkish State Railways.
 It runs 90.6 km in Lake Van between Van and Tatvan.
 Ferry service began operations in 1971, when a railway from Van to Sufian, Iran was built.
 The ferry carries mainly railcars across the lake along with passengers.
 Passengers of the weekly Trans-Asia Express used the ferry to bridge the gap between the two railways until the service was suspended in July 2015.

-As of November 2017, there are five operational ferries, two of which began service in 1971.
-Two new ferries, with greater capacity, have been ordered by the State Railways.
-One of the two are in service, while the second one is under construction in Tatvan.
+As of 2018, there are two operational ferries.
+These are new ferries, with greater capacity, ordered by the State Railways.

+The new ferries require a loading ramp with four tracks, instead of three for the older boats.
+Accordingly the ramp was rebuilt in 2015, in time for the commissioning of the Sultan Alparslan ferry.
+From that date, the older ferries could no longer be used.